rhayman/ephysiopy/docs/api/ephysiopy/io/recording/index.rst

                                          the shifts over multiple calls to this function, the option is provided to set the random seed to a fixed value using the random_seed keyword.
                                          Default is False
-                         n_shuffles (int): The number of shuffles to perform.
-Default is 100. random_seed (int): The random seed to use for the shuffles.
+                         - n_shuffles (int): The number of shuffles to perform.
+Default is 100.
+                         - random_seed (int): The random seed to use for the shuffles.
 Default is None.

-      :returns: **np.ndarray**
+      :type \*\*kwargs: dict, optional

-      :rtype: The rate map as a numpy array.
+      :returns: The rate map as a numpy array.
+      :rtype: np.ndarray